FAIR2-for-research-software/Documentation/episodes/readmes.md

 All technical terms and acronyms should be explained.
 However, don’t reinvent the wheel by defining all the terms used, instead link to a reliable external source or journal article.

-For more information about good writing style, please refer to these [style guides](https://www.writethedocs.org/guide/writing/style-guides/#traditional-writing-style-guide-resources).
+For more information about the broad topic of improving your writing style, please review these [style guides](https://www.writethedocs.org/guide/writing/style-guides/#traditional-writing-style-guide-resources).

 :::